Many or all companies we feature compensate us. Compensation and editorial

 Beyond the stress of dealing with collections agencies and even possible lawsuits or wage garnishments, the long-term consequences of defaulting on a personal loan can be severe:

 • Credit score takes a severe hit.
 This isn’t like a late payment.
-When you have an account in collections or a judgment against you, your credit score takes a dive.
+When you have an account in collections or a judgment against you, your credit score can plummet.
 Even if you eventually pay, a default could remain on your credit report for up to seven years.

-• Property/possessions can be taken.
+• Property or possessions can be taken.
 If your loan was secured by collateral (such as a car or jewelry), the lender can repossess the collateral to recoup its losses.

 • Affects your ability to get loans in the future.
 With a low credit score, you’ll have trouble getting a loan.
 Everything from mortgages to car loans will be harder to get—and more expensive.

 • Legal action.
 The lender could take legal action against you to collect the money.
-A lawsuit against you could result in having assets taken from you or garnished wages.
+A lawsuit could result in having assets taken from you or garnished wages.

 • Wages could be garnished.
 If the lender is successful in a suit against you (or you don’t show up or respond), it could garnish your wages, meaning money is taken from your wages before it’s deposited in your account.
 You no longer have control over your money.